Planning your first trip to the Palace of Versailles? If so, you may be wondering: "What's the best way to get there from Paris?"

 When your tour ends, you usually have the choice of returning to the city by train with your guide and perhaps others from your tour group - or head back whenever you please, which allows you to spend time exploring Versailles on your own or perhaps even have dinner at one of the local restaurants.

 You will need to walk back to the train station on your own, but that's super-easy to do.
-The station is only a 5-10 minute walk from the Palace gates and you'll see plenty of signs and directions along the way.
+The station is only a 5-10 minute walk from the Palace gates and you'll see plenty of signs and directions along the way, plus you can use a phone app such as Siri to guide you.

-Of course, if you come to Versailles from Paris by coach or minivan with a group tour and want to stay longer, you can always return to Paris on your own on the train.
+Of course, if you come to Versailles from Paris by coach or minivan with a group tour and want to stay longer, you can always choose return to Paris by train on your own.
 Tickets cost only a few euros.
 Just be sure to get a 1-way ticket - and let your tour guide know you'll be returning on your own.

 Popular Versailles Tours with Coach or Train Transportation from Paris